 Your credit score certainly is important, but it does not have to be perfect in order to buy a home.
 Often, one’s credit score might be good enough to buy a home, but not good enough to rent an apartment down the street.
 Although the most advantageous programs and lowest rates are available to those with better credit scores (680 and above), many lenders have programs for people with FICO scores in the 500s with good compensating factors.

 Increasingly, some lenders have come to realize that a person’s ability to repay cannot be determined solely by a number from the credit bureau—these lenders have developed programs targeted at those who exhibit an ability to repay a loan despite a low credit score.

 What if I don’t have any money for a down payment?

 Although the freewheeling days of “No Money Down!” for everyone are long gone, there are options requiring little or no down payment for those who qualify.
-For example, the Department of Veterans Affairs (VA) still extends “no money down” programs to veterans of U.S. military service who are qualified borrowers.
+For example, the Department of Veterans Affairs (VA) still extends “no money down” loans to veterans of U.S. military service who are qualified borrowers when they are ready to buy a home.
 Likewise, the U.S. Department of Agriculture (USDA) offers $0 down payment options for those looking to purchase outside of populated areas.

 What’s going on around me?

 Be sure to look at all of the factors that feed into the housing and rental markets in your community as you're deciding when to buy a home.
 It is important to research what the market is doing.
 Is demand for housing increasing or decreasing?
 Are prices increasing or decreasing?
 How about rental rates?
 Are employers moving in or out of the area?
 What types of jobs are available?
 What is the overall economic outlook for the region?

 If you are in an area of increasing popularity that is seeing significant growth and high demand, know that rental rates are probably increasing just as quickly (if not more) than housing prices.